 Cheltenham pubs with beer gardens

 It’s the weekend, the sun is shining and the pub is calling your name, but where is the best place to go?
-Fortunately for you we’ve picked ten of the best pubs with beer gardens in Cheltenham.
+Fortunately for you we’ve picked twelve of the best pubs with beer gardens in Cheltenham.
 Enjoy, you deserve it!

 As it is located at the top of Cheltenham’s high street you’d be surprised to find a pretty pub garden behind The Strand.
 Surrounded by lots of leafy trees with the top of St Luke’s Church just visible in the background, it almost feels like you’re in the heart of the countryside.
 The beer garden is small with a great atmosphere during the summer and there are many events held throughout the year for pub goers to enjoy.
 There is a selection of great beers on tap (and prosecco by the glass), all there to be enjoyed with one of the tasty sharing platters.